 This depends on how many courses you take per semester.
-The quickest you can complete the program is 18 months, taking three courses per semester (fall, winter and summer), with the program completion option in the fourth semester.
-If you have other obligations, we recommend one course per semester.
-This works out to approximately 3.5 years to complete the program.
+You can complete it in as little as 18 months, taking three courses per semester for three semesters and the program completion option in a fourth semester.
+If you have other obligations, such as full-time work, we recommend that you take one course per semester (approximately 3.5 years to complete the program).

 Is financial support available?

-Financial support is available only if you are a Canadian full-time student.
+Financial support is available if you are a Canadian full-time student.
 Please see tru.ca/awards for details.

 If you are planning to take the MEd program online, visit Student Awards and Financial Support for more information about financial aid for part- and full-time online students.

 On-campus classes are offered evenings and weekends and during July to provide flexibility and availability for people who are working.